-Due to an interior water leak on 1/23/25 caused by the recent extreme cold, the Johnstown Flood Museum ONLY is temporarily closed.
+Due to an interior water leak on 1/23/25 caused by extreme cold, the Johnstown Flood Museum ONLY is temporarily closed.
 Thankfully, nothing of historic significance was affected.
-As of 2/4, the water remediation team has concluded their work, which leaves repainting, floor refinishing, and replacement of carpet and soundproofing materials.
-We are currently waiting for insurance adjustors, a process we cannot control.
+The water remediation team concluded their work, which leaves repainting, floor refinishing, and replacement of carpet and soundproofing materials.
+We are currently waiting for insurance adjustors and approval of quotes, a process we cannot control.
 In the meantime, we apologize for any inconvenience and appreciate your patience as we work to remediate and repair our beloved flagship museum.

 News & Stories